 you'll pay for their great service they give you, not for the fancy couch, tvs and play stations or for their "spa" interiors that other place might have.

 i will recommend this place to my friends and family." - Tommy C.

 We offer a wide variety of dental care services for your families dental needs.
 In an effort to serve you better we accept most insurance providers.
 Other options for those without insurance include cash, checks, credit cards, and CareCredit, a third-party financing company that offers low- to no-interest payment plans.
 We are willing to work with you to help you with your specific financial needs.
 For more information, we invite you to call our dental office in Oak Park today.
 We are happy to assist you in any way we can.

-Dr. Politis is a graduate of Loyola University's School of Dentistry, where he completed postgraduate studies in Periodontics.
-He served as Director of Clinical Periodontics and achieved the rank of Associate Clinical professor, at Loyola's School of Dentistry.
+Dr. Politis is a graduate of Loyola University’s School of Dentistry, where he completed postgraduate studies in Periodontics.
+He then served as Director of Undergraduate Clinical Periodontics.

-Dr. Politis has lectured locally, nationally and internationally.
-He is a member of several professional organizations and earned a fellow ship for the Academy of General Dentistry.
+He has lectured locally, nationally and internationally and is a member of several professional organizations.
+He has earned his fellowship in the Academy of General Dentistry.

-Dr. Politis is the immediate past-president of the Illinois Society of Periodontists.
-He served as both executive board member and editor of the Mid-West Society of Periodontics.
+Dr. Politis is past-president of the Illinois Society of Periodontist, Hellenic American Dental Society, Chicago Dental Society West Side Branch and served as both an executive board member and editor for the Mid-West Society of Periodontics.

-Dr. Politis is engaged in the full-time private practice of clinical Periodontics in Oak Park, Illinois.
+He is actively engaged in the full-time private practice of clinical Periodontics in River Forest, Illinois.

 Meet Our Team

 Bernadine Sullivan received her dental assisting certification from Loyola University’s School of Dentistry.
 She then worked in Loyola Hospital’s general practice residency before returning to the dental school to obtain her dental hygiene degree and complete her undergraduate studies.
 Bernadine has been providing her gentle and caring services as a team member since 1995.